hsldymq/generator-go/README.md

 )

 func Demo() {
-    input := []int{1, 4, 3, 2}
-    // this will print 1 2 3 4
+    // This will print 1 2 3 4
-    for each := range goiter.Order(goiter.SliceElems(input)) {
+    for each := range goiter.Order(goiter.Items(1, 4, 3, 2)) {
         fmt.Printf("%d ", each)
     }

     // pass true as the second argument to sort in descending order
-    // this will print 4 3 2 1
+    // So this will print 4 3 2 1
-    for each := range goiter.Order(goiter.SliceElems(input), true) {
+    for each := range goiter.Order(goiter.Items(1, 4, 3, 2), true) {
         fmt.Printf("%d ", each)
     }
 }
 ```

 # List of goiter functions
-Some functions listed below have two versions, one is for single value iterator, the other is for two values iterator.

-For example, `goiter.Filter` is for iter.Seq and `goiter.Filter2` is for iter.Seq2.
+Below are the functions provided by goiter.

+As you can see, some functions are provided in two versions, such as `Filter` and `Filter2`, `Take` and `Take2`.
+These functions correspond to the two versions of `iter.Seq` and `iter.Seq2`.

+Additionally, some functions have the suffix V1 or V2 in their names.
+These functions are for iter.Seq2 iterators, with V1 applying operations to the first element of each 2-tuple in the iteration, and V2 applying operations to the second element.

 ### transformation
 * `goiter.PickV1`